Fort Benning: Kelley Hill

+The 197th Infantry Brigade was located on Kelley Hill in the 1970s up to 1991.
+In the immediate aftermath of the Persian Gulf War, the 197th was reflagged as 3rd Brigade, 24th Infantry Division (Mechanized).
+This unit was reflagged in 1996 to 3rd Brigade, 3rd Infantry Division.

 Kelley Hill formerly housed the 3rd Brigade Combat Team of the 3rd Infantry Division (Mechanized), the parent unit of two combined arms battalions; 1st Battalion, 15th Infantry Regiment, 2nd Battalion, 69th Armor Regiment, as well as 3rd Squadron, 1st Cavalry Regiment, 1st Battalion, 10th Field Artillery Regiment, and two support battalions; the 203rd Brigade Support Battalion and the Special Troops Battalion, 3rd BCT.
 Included in the roster was the 179th Military Intelligence Detachment.

 Between 11 December 2015, and 15 December 2015, the 3rd BCT's six subordinate battalions performed inactivation ceremonies on Sledgehammer Field.
 On 16 December 2015, 1st Battalion, 28th Infantry Regiment Task Force (or Task Force 1-28) was activated in its place.
 Task Force 1-28 is a 1053-member unit "made up of selected soldiers from the six inactivated battalions that formed the 3rd Brigade Combat Team, 3rd Infantry Division".